vish9812/analog/README.md

 ## Prerequisite

-- Ensure you have Python 3 installed on your system then you can simply execute the `analog script` to run the app.
+- Ensure you have Python 3 [installed](https://www.python.org/downloads/) on your system then you can simply execute the Python server command to run the app.
 - Otherwise host the `index.html` manually on any server of your preference.

 ## Getting Started